alidimitriou/Dimitriou_etal_2025/Dimitriou_README.md

 - JOFF_IUCN.csv: These data represent terrestrial mammal species whose IUCN range polygons overlap with the boundaries of Joffre Lakes Provincial Park.
 Relevant fields were extracted from the IUCN Red List spatial data.

 ## DATA-SPECIFIC INFORMATION FOR: model_data.csv
-Deployment.Location.ID: camera trap station ID.
+Deployment.Location.ID: camera trap station ID
-start_date: first day of the survey month.
+start_date: first day of the survey month
-end_date: last day of the survey month.
+end_date: last day of the survey month
-latitude: latitude of Deployment.Location.ID.
+latitude: latitude of Deployment.Location.ID
-longitude: longitude of Deployment.Location.ID.
+longitude: longitude of Deployment.Location.ID
 park: which park (Joffre Lakes of Garibaldi) the detection was in
-year: year of the detection.
+year: year of the detection
-effort: monthly effort at Deployment.Location.ID.
+effort: monthly effort at Deployment.Location.ID
-log_effort: log transformed effort used as an effort offset term.
+log_effort: log transformed effort used as an effort offset term
-trail: whether the camera trap was deployed on trail or off traildist_to_trail: distance in meters to the nearest hiking trail from the camera trap (on trail = 0).
+trail: whether the camera trap was deployed on trail or off trail
+dist_to_trail: distance in meters to the nearest hiking trail from the camera trap (on trail = 0)
 prox_to_trail_decay: decay transformed dist_to_trail (e^(-distance/500m)) (on trail = 1).
-Previously named dist_to_trail_decay.
+Previously names dist_to_trail_decay.
-elevation: elevation in meters above sea level. elevation scaled: elevation scaled by subtracting the mean and dividing by SD.
+elevation: elevation in meters above sea level. elevation scaled: elevation scaled by subtracting the mean and dividing by SD
 mean_ndvi: Mean Normalized Difference in Vegetation Index per month at each CT site, measured in 16-day intervals (250-meter resolution).
 Mean is the average of each 16-day value which overlaps a minimum of 5 days with a given month.
-mean_ndvi_scaled: mean_ndvi scaled by subtracting the mean and dividing by SD.
+mean_ndvi_scaled: mean_ndvi scaled by subtracting the mean and dividing by SD
 canopy_cover: Percentage of vegetation taller than 2m (100m radius around CT site).
-canopy_cover_scaled: canopy_cover scaled by subtracting the mean and dividing by SD.
+canopy_cover_scaled: canopy_cover scaled by subtracting the mean and dividing by SD
-recreation_park_month: total number of independent human detections in the entire park within a given survey month.
+recreation_park_month: total number of independent human detections in the entire park within a given survey month
-rec_month_100: effort corrected recreation_park_month (recreation_park_month/ monthly effort x 100).
+rec_month_100: effort corrected recreation_park_month (recreation_park_month/ monthly effort x 100)
-rec_month_100_scaled: rec_month_100 scaled by subtracting the mean and dividing by SD.
+rec_month_100_scaled: rec_month_100 scaled by subtracting the mean and dividing by SD
-recreation_park_year: total number of independent human detections in the entire park within a given survey year (only months May through October included).
+recreation_park_year: total number of independent human detections in the entire park within a given survey year (only months May through October included)
-rec_year_100: effort corrected recreation_park_year (recreation_park_year/yearly effort x 100).
+rec_year_100: effort corrected recreation_park_year (recreation_park_year/yearly effort x 100)
-rec_year_100_scaled: rec_year_100 scaled by subtracting the mean and dividing by SD.
+rec_year_100_scaled: rec_year_100 scaled by subtracting the mean and dividing by SD
-recreation_site_month: total number of independent human detections at a given camera trap station within a given survey month.
+recreation_site_month: total number of independent human detections at a given camera trap station within a given survey month
-rec_site_100: effort corrected recreation_site_month (recreation_site_month/monthly effort x 100).
+rec_site_100: effort corrected recreation_site_month (recreation_site_month/monthly effort x 100)
-rec_site_100_scaled: rec_site_100 scaled by subtracting the mean and dividing by SD.
+rec_site_100_scaled: rec_site_100 scaled by subtracting the mean and dividing by SD
-lepus_detections: number of independent detections of snowshoe hare (Lepus americanus) at a given camera trap station, in a given survey month.
+lepus_detections: number of independent detections of snowshoe hare (Lepus americanus) at a given camera trap station, in a given survey month
+ursus_detections:
-ursus_detections: number of independent detections of black bear (Ursus americanus) at a given camera trap station, in a given survey month.
+odocoileus_detections: number of independent detections of mule deer (Odocoileus hemionus) at a given camera trap station, in a given survey month
-odocoileus_detections: number of independent detections of mule deer (Odocoileus hemionus) at a given camera trap station, in a given survey month.
+ursus_detections: number of independent detections of black bear (Ursus americanus) at a given camera trap station, in a given survey month
-martes_detections: number of independent detections of American marten (Martes americana) at a given camera trap station, in a given survey month.
+martes_detections: number of independent detections of American marten (Martes americana) at a given camera trap station, in a given survey month
-canis_detections: number of independent detections of coyote (Canis latrans) at a given camera trap station, in a given survey month.
+canis_detections: number of independent detections of coyote (Canis latrans) at a given camera trap station, in a given survey month
-lynx_detections: number of independent detections of bobcat (Lynx rufus) at a given camera trap station, in a given survey month.
+lynx_detections: number of independent detections of bobcat (Lynx rufus) at a given camera trap station, in a given survey month
-marmota_detections: number of independent detections of hoary marmot (Marmota caligata) at a given camera trap station, in a given survey month.
+marmota_detections: number of independent detections of hoary marmot (Marmota caligata) at a given camera trap station, in a given survey month
-rare_detections: combined number of independent detections of rare carnivores (Canada lynx, cougar, grey wolf, grizzly bear, wolverine) at a given camera trap station, in a given survey month.
+rare_detections: combined number of independent detections of rare carnivores (Canada lynx, cougar, grey wolf, grizzly bear, wolverine) at a given camera trap station, in a given survey month

 ## DATA-SPECIFIC INFORMATION FOR: GARI_30min_Independent_daily_observations.csv and JOFF_30min_Independent_daily_observations.csv
 Date: calendar date in format YYYY-MM-DD